tlaw72/JoyRide/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Joyride

+This project shows a Proof-of-Concept that our website can intake data and post it to a backend database.
+We use Node.js to sync with a Realtime Database on Firebase.

 ## Available Scripts